Skip to Content

 In Costa Rica, the climate of the city you are in and the type of bar or club you are going to will dictate your nightly attire.

-San Jose and most of the Central Valley get a lot colder at night, so you will want to put on more clothes.
+San Jose and most of the Central Valley get colder at night, so you will want to wear more clothes.

-Plus, the atmosphere of the bar and clubs are more sophisticated, leading to more formal clothes than flip flops and bathing suits.
+Plus, the atmosphere of the bar and clubs is more sophisticated, leading to more formal clothes than flip flops and bathing suits.

 To fit in with the party scene in any town, you'll want to dress sharper with a nice top or dress, jeans or a skirt, and shoes or high heels.